-The operating expenditure for our parking facilities has displayed a consistent upward trend year after year, reaching an anticipated figure of $\pounds 1,59$ million for the current fiscal year.
-This projection exceeds the initial forecast for this year by $\pounds 143k$ , signalling a significant deviation from our earlier financial expectations.
-Looking ahead to the baseline budget for the fiscal year
+The operating expenditure for our parking facilities has displayed a consistent upward trend year after year, reaching an anticipated figure of £1.59 million for the 2023/24 fiscal year.
+This projection exceeds the initial forecast for this year by £143k, signalling a significant deviation from our earlier financial expectations due to unforeseen maintenance costs.
+Looking ahead to the